tr4nquillo/kotlin-pg/README.md

 ## Why it might be helpful to you too?

-For me this project will be a playground, where I test new concepts as I learn them.
-It will also be a reference for Kotlin syntax, features, idioms etc.
+For me, this project is a playground where I experiment with new Kotlin concepts as I learn them.
+It’s also a handy reference for syntax, features, and idioms.
+Since I won’t be focused on my side project exclusively, I’ll use this repository to track my progress and refresh my knowledge.

+If you’re coming from a similar Java background and are curious about Kotlin, you might find this useful too.
+I’d be glad to get tips from experienced Kotlin developers on which concepts to focus on.
+Feedback is welcome — whether it’s about the structure, examples, or anything else that could make this repository more helpful.
+Even a quick comment would make my day!